St Mary's Cathedral, Perth: Third stage: 1999 to present

-In mid-1999, after a bequest of $2 million by the estate of Jim and Alice Hassell, the Archdiocese announced that they intended to finally complete the 1920s expansion; however construction was not expected to commence until 2001.
+In mid-1999, after a bequest of $2 million by the estate of Jim and Alice Hassell, the archdiocese announced that it intended to finally complete the 1920s expansion; however construction was not expected to commence until 2001.
 Also, it took longer than expected to source funds for the expansion, delaying commencement of the project.
-In the 2005–06 Federal budget, $3 million was set aside for the expansion, and a $2 million grant was received from the State government.
+In the 2005–06 federal budget, $3 million was set aside for the expansion, and a $2 million grant was received from the state government.

 The cathedral was eventually closed in August 2006 for the commencement of construction.
 At this stage, the building was suffering from rising damp, a crumbling bell tower and structural weaknesses.

 In 2006, after the closure of the cathedral for construction, the remains of Perth's first bishops were found beneath floorboards in the aisle, marked only by a small cross carved in the boards.
-As part of the restoration works, a permanent crypt for Perth's dead bishops was to be constructed underneath the altar.
+As part of the restoration works, a permanent crypt for Perth's deceased bishops was to be constructed underneath the altar.
 The remains of Perth's first bishop, John Brady, were exhumed in 2011 from his grave in France and a few months later he was laid to rest in the crypt of St Mary's Cathedral.

-The expansion project was overseen by the Dean of the cathedral, Monsignor Thomas McDonald.
+The expansion project was overseen by the dean of the cathedral, Monsignor Thomas McDonald.
 Part of the restoration works involved hoisting the entire roof structure temporarily so that existing columns could be replaced and the walls reconfigured.
 The roof was then attached to a permanent steel structure.

 By March 2007, increasing construction costs and the need for extra repair work meant that the project costs had blown out by $5 million.
 The costs had further blown out to $32.9 million by March 2009.

 The new design includes increased seating for 1,600 people, a new underground parish centre and improved disabled access.
 It also adds a second spire to the church, which is not identical to the original spire because of a Heritage Council stipulation that the new spire not "shamelessly mimic" the existing one.

-The completed Cathedral was officially opened by the Archbishop of Perth, Barry Hickey on 8 December 2009, in a ceremony attended by the Apostolic Nuncio, Cardinal George Pell, 33 bishops and 300 priests.
+The completed cathedral was officially opened by the Archbishop of Perth, Barry Hickey, on 8 December 2009 in a ceremony attended by the apostolic nuncio as well as Cardinal George Pell, 33 bishops and around 300 priests.

-The new design by Perth architect Peter M. Quinn won three architectural design awards from the Western Australian chapter of the Australian Institute of Architects: The Jeffrey Howlett Award, the George Temple Pool ward, and the Margaret Pitt Morrison Award for Heritage.
+The new design by Perth architect Peter M. Quinn won three architectural design awards from the Western Australian chapter of the Australian Institute of Architects: The Jeffrey Howlett Award, the George Temple Pool award and the Margaret Pitt Morrison Award for Heritage.